sandyddinh/README/README.md

 #### MVP

-* Answer one round of questions
+* Create a game that contains one round
-* Extend the game to 3 rounds
+* Extend the game to 3 rounds and add ability to steal points
-* Start a new game
+* Add capability to start a new game

 #### Stretch goals